 Extended postnatal support includes:

-- 12-hours support within the first six weeks following baby’s transition to home to help establish bonding, feeding and good self-care practices
+- 12 hours of support within the first six weeks following baby’s transition to home to help establish bonding, feeding and good self-care practices.

 - Assistance with connection to other professional and social support services.

 - Increase clients’ confidence and preparedness for birth and parenting, by creating a safe space where they are free to express any concerns.

 - Support clients with answers to any questions about pregnancy, childbirth, the health system and parenthood.